sdiehl/stephendiehl.com/posts/agda.md

 (require 'agda2)
 ```

-If you're a Vim addict like and need to use vim  keybindings because they have been burned into your psyche add
+If you're a Vim addict like me and need to use vim  keybindings because they have been burned into your
-the following. to your emacs config.
+psyche, then add the following to your emacs config.

 ```scheme
 (setq package-archives '(("ELPA" . "http://tromey.com/elpa/")